- Address: Barrack Road, Newcastle upon Tyne

 Extra stadium info – St. James’ Park

 The stadium is among the largest venues by capacity in the United Kingdom.
 It is known as a venue for several events, like concerts, football, rugby league and rugby union.
 The St. James’ Park was one of the eight 1996 UEFA European Football Championship venues.
-The stadium’s first match for the tournament was won by the French Republic after beating Romania in front of 26,000 spectators.
-In 2012, it was one of the venues for the Games of the XXX Olympiad.
-The St. James’ Park was one of the six football venues for the world famous sports event.
+The stadium’s first UEFA European Football Championship match was won by the national football team of the French Republic, commonly known as France.
+They won the game after beating Romania in front of 26,000 spectators.
+In 2012, the St. James’ Park was one of the venues for the Games of the XXX Olympiad.
+The St. James’ Park was one of the six football venues for the world-famous sports event.

 Statues and Alan Shearer